Margaret is a candidate for the 2020-21 ONA Board of Directors election

-Prior to Alley, Margaret accrued more than 10 years’ experience managing online publishing projects.
-As managing editor of St. Louis Magazine, she handled an award-winning slate of print, book, and web projects and helped lead the staff through three digital redesigns and three print redesigns.
-She also played key roles in launching print and online publications such as AVID Magazine and MeFiMag, while writing and editing for outlets including Quartz, the Riverfront Times, Minneapolis City Pages, WetFeet, Jungle Media, the Columbia Missourian, and UB Today.
+Prior to Alley, Margaret served as managing editor of St. Louis Magazine, handling an award-winning slate of projects and leading staff through three digital and print redesigns.
+She helped launch print and online publications such as AVID Magazine and MeFiMag, contributing to outlets including Quartz, the Riverfront Times, Minneapolis City Pages, WetFeet, and the Columbia Missourian.

 Since 2017, Margaret has served as an ONA St. Louis co-organizer, moderating and speaking at sessions for digital journalists.
 She is a past board member of Washington University Student Media Inc. Schneider has been a guest on KMOX’s Mark Reardon Show, a speaker with Gwen Ifill at PBS’s America After Ferguson, and a MothUp St. Louis and CMBAM judge.